6 Signs That You're a Stellar Employee

 6. You tell the truth.

-There are few things people hate more than a liar.
-Sure, telling the truth can be hard sometimes, but if you speak your mind freely in an open and honest while maintaining your dignity, you’ll earn the respect of your co-workers.
+Telling the truth can be hard sometimes, but if you speak your mind freely in an open and honest way while maintaining your dignity, you’ll earn the respect of your co-workers.

 Visit Business Insider for more tips.